tangkunyin/docker_source/README.md

-# Docker build file source
+# Build your own docker app from this

 ## nginx-node

 > used for front-end development

-To build a docker image just do this
+Start docker engine and run this command

 ```
-docker build -t nginx-node:1.21.x-14.18.0 .
+docker build -t nginx-node:stable-nlts .
 ```

 ### nginx default optimize